thiagorbernardo/nasa-hacka/README.md

-# Welcome to Mentors Actions!
+# Welcome to June Tracker!

-Hi!
-My name is Thiago Ramos and I made this Action to Hackathon by NASA
+I'm June Tracker's personal health assistant.
+I was created in the Nasa Space Apps challenge to help you assess your coronavirus symptoms (COVID-19).
+It's a Google Action, that uses DialogFlow.